abpframework/abp/docs/Entities.md

 ABP does not force you to use aggregate roots, you can in fact use the `Entity` class as defined before.
 However, if you want to implement DDD and want to create aggregate root classes, there are some best practices you may want to consider:

 * An aggregate root is responsible to preserve it's own integrity.
 This is also true for all entities, but aggregate root has responsibility for it's sub entities too.
-So, the aggregate root always be in a valid state.
+So, the aggregate root must always be in a valid state.
 * An aggregate root can be referenced by it's Id.
-Do not reference it by navigation property.
+Do not reference it by it's navigation property.
 * An aggregate root is treated as a single unit.
 It's retrieved and updated as a single unit.
 It's generally considered as a transaction boundary.
-* Work with sub-entities over the aggregate root, do not modify them independently.
+* Work with sub-entities over the aggregate root- do not modify them independently.

 #### Aggregate Example